gohilnihar07/Samsungpdtraining/README.md

  <summary>Labs</summary>

+ CLOCK GATING

+    Stage: Synthesis
+        Command Used: compile_ultra -incremental -gate_clock
+        Purpose: This command is used during the synthesis stage.
+        Function: It initiates the synthesis process, which converts a high-level RTL (Register-Transfer Level) description of the design into a gate-level representation.
+The -incremental option indicates that it is an incremental synthesis, which means that it only updates the parts of the design that have changed since the last synthesis run.
+The -gate_clock option suggests that it is related to optimizing clock gating.

+    Input Data:
+        Input Files: The DEF (Design Exchange Format) and gate-level netlist generated after synthesis are provided as input.
+        Purpose: These input files serve as the basis for the synthesis process.

+    ICGs (Integrated Clock Gating) Insertion:
+        Action: During the synthesis process, Integrated Clock Gating cells (ICGs) are inserted into the design.
+        Purpose: ICGs are added to optimize power consumption by gating the clock signals to specific parts of the design when they are not actively processing data.
+This helps reduce dynamic power consumption in the circuit.

+In this manner, the compile_ultra -incremental -gate_clock command is used in the synthesis stage, with input from DEF and gate-level netlist files, to insert ICGs into the design and optimize power efficiency by controlling clock signals.

  - We need to add 3 lines between place_opt and clock_opt , to insert the clock buffers in the design <br>

  ```ruby